Free Calculator

 e.g., old-growth oak, redwood

 Note: Typical ranges for standard access.
 Stump grinding is usually quoted separately.
 Difficult access, emergency timing, or crane requirements will increase costs beyond these ranges.
+For trees 60 ft and taller, see the large tree removal cost guidefor oak, pine, and crane-required pricing breakdowns.

 Tree Height